struct78/talos/README.md

 `cdk bootstrap aws://{ACCOUNT-NUMBER}/{REGION}` or `cdk bootstrap --profile default`

-Now install the dependencies.
+Now install the dependencies for CDK and the associated Lambda.

-`yarn install`
+`yarn install && cd lambda && yarn install`

 #### Configuration
 Create a file called `config.json` based on `config.example.json`.
 Set the cron schedule, and webhook URLs.